Kate Spade New York: Jack Spade

-Jack Spade was the complement to the Kate Spade brand for men.
-The brand operated as an independent business with its own visual identity, website, e-commerce platform, and physical stores for most of its twenty-three year run, Jack Spade was a line of furnishings for men.
-Jack Spade's product range included a full suite of furnishings for men best known for its bags, but also producing small leather goods (such as wallets, passport holders, coin purses, and phone cases), apparel (including all types of menswear), watches, and technology items.
-The retail stores in the US, UK, and Japan were designed by Steven Sclaroff, evoking "modern masculinity".
+Jack Spade was the men's line of the Kate Spade brand, founded in 1999 by Andy Spade.
+The brand operated as an independent business with its own visual identity, website, e-commerce platform, and physical retail locations.
+For most of its twenty-three-year run, Jack Spade functioned as a line of furnishings and accessories for men.
+Its product range included bags, small leather goods (such as wallets, passport holders, coin purses, and phone cases), apparel, watches, and technology-related items.